Ongy/pam_totp/README.md

 This module does time based one time passwords according the rfc6238 I chose to do them with a sha512 hash for now.
 I intend to add a way to specify other hashes later

-# This is WIP and most of it is if even a sketch
+# This is WIP so some parts are still missing
-Since this is currently a work in progress it doesn't work and I haven't defined a proper configuratin style yet.
-The current plan is to have a system directory '/etc/totp' where system users can be configured and '$HOME/.totp' for normal users.
+== What works ==
+ * sha512
+ * reading a base32 encoded password from a file
+ * using either user or system files

+== What doesn't work ==
+ * Any other hash (code for sha1 exists but cannot be used yet)
+ * Any kind of configuration
+ * saving used time slices